migramirez2/Harmony-ONE/progress/theo-fandrich.md

 ---

+2024-03-16 Sat: Spent time on research of Taiko, other stable coin providers, and looked into potential new onramp providers.

 2024-03-15 Fri: Began harmony portfolio design and set up for webapp.
 Coordinating Band integration with qidao for Mai.
 Tested hyperliquid.

 2024-03-14 Thu: Metamask Portfolio doesn't have a forkable repository so began discussions for our own prototype to combine swap, lend, and safe multisig.
 Looked into Runes as an angle for Harmony to attract btc retail attention.